meir523/bnn-speech-denoising/README.md

 texts/: Documentation and references.

-**project_report_GAMLA.pdf: The final academic project report.**
+- **project_report_GAMLA.pdf: The final academic project report.**

-AI_usage_declaration.pdf: A declaration of AI tools used for coding assistance and text refinement.
+- AI_usage_declaration.pdf: A declaration of AI tools used for coding assistance and text refinement.

-הנחיות.pdf: The original course project guidelines.
+- instructions.pdf: The original course project guidelines.

-papers/: A sub-directory containing the academic papers referenced and cited in the final report.
+- papers/: A sub-directory containing the academic papers referenced and cited in the final report.

 models/: Contains the saved .pth files of the trained models (DNN, BNN Gaussian, BNN Laplace, and the fine-tuned BNN check).